-Painting your bird bath may seem like an easy task, but we often have the simplest of questions: What is the best color to paint a bird bath?”
-I was also wondering the exact same thing and wanted to find out, so I hit up a few forums and other more experienced backyard birders for answers.
+Painting your bird bath may seem like an easy task, but we often have the simplest of questions: What is the best color to paint a bird bath?
+So I hit up a few forums and other more experienced backyard birders for answers.
 Here’s what I found:

 Any bright or primary colors are the best colors to paint bird baths.
 These colors include red and pink to attract hummingbirds, orange to attract orioles, blue to attract bluejays, and yellow to attract goldfinches.
 Drab camouflage colors like green can attract skittish birds.
 However, white scares birds away.

-There is no hard and fast rule as to which color is the absolute best, but there are definitely benefits in knowing which bird you want to attract first before selecting the color of choice.
-I will be taking you through the selection process so read on to find out more!
+Though there is no hard and fast rule as to which color is the absolute best, but I’ll be taking you through the selection process in this article.
+Read on to find out more!

 Different Colors To Attract Different Birds